Public awareness of Traumatic Brain Injury (TBI) is growing. That’s a good thing.

 Mild to moderate frontal brain injury, or frontal TBI may give people trouble with memory, reasoning, emotions, and social relations.… Read the rest

-I take my mother to a therapeutic swim midday Mondays, so I don’t visit her in the evening.
-Monday had become the late night at the office.
-My suite is on the third floor of a three-story office building, adjacent to the elevator.… Read the rest
+I take my mother to a therapeutic swim midday Mondays, so that’s the one evening I don’t visit her.
+Instead, Monday had become the late night at the office.… Read the rest

 The ability of the nervous system to adapt, change and repair itself is called neuroplasticity.
 Neuroplasticity means you can change how your own brain functions.
 When you have had a brain injury, what you can do for yourself is key.
 But you don’t have to do it alone.
 Integration Massage has the knowledge and experience to help.… Read the rest